M51, The Whirlpool Galaxy

 Tekkies:

-Preprocessing: The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction, weighting, registration, local normalization, integration and Drizzle integration of all frames.
+Preprocessing: The WeightedBatchPreProcessing script was used to perform calibration, cosmetic correction, weighting, registration, integration and drizzle integration (2X).

-Gradient Removal: DBE was used to remove gradients from the all five masters.
+Gradient Removal: DynamicBackgroundExtraction was applied to the RGB and Ha masters.

-Deconvolution: BlurXterminator was applied to the RGB, Ha and SynthL masters with Automatic psf , star sharpening set to 0.5, and non-stellar set to 0.5.
+Deconvolution: BlurXterminator was applied to the RGB and Ha masters with Automatic psf , star sharpening set to 0.5, and non-stellar set to 0.9.

 Nonlinear Processing

-Nonlinear Noise Reduction: NoiseXterminator was used to reduce noise in the background areas of the SynthLHaRGB master with Amount=0.9 and Detail=0.15.
+Nonlinear Noise Reduction: NoiseXterminator was applied to the HaRGB image with settings Amount=0.9 and Iterations=5.

 Contrast Enhancement: LocalHistogramEqualization was applied twice.
-A Contrast Limit of 1.5 and 1 iteration was used for each LHE application (scale 40, strength 0.2; scale 125, strength 0.15).
+A Contrast Limit of 1.5 and 1 iteration was used for each application (scale 150, strength 0.25, and scale 40, strength 0.35).

-Final Steps: Background, galaxy, and star brightness, contrast, hue, and saturation were adjusted in several iterations using CurvesTransformation with masks as required.
+Final Steps: Background, galaxy, and star brightness, contrast, and saturation were adjusted in several iterations using CurvesTransformation with masks as required.
 ICCProfileTransformation (sRGB IEC61966-2.1; Relative Colorimetric with black point compensation) was applied prior to saving as a jpg.
 The finder chart was made using the FindingChart process.
-The annotated version was made using the AnnotateImage script.
+The annotated image was made with the AnnotateImage script.

 Very nice image, Ron!
 A lot of time, but worth it.